davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.superCircleDrawer/index.md

 - An `addCircle(..)` method that inputs a single `Circle` object, adds the given circle to the collection, and draws it on the canvas.
 You do not need to _create_ any Circles in this method.
 Simply assume that a Circle object has already been created, and is being passed to this method.
 To test this method, create a circle object on the BlueJ workbench, take note of its variable name, make it red, and make it invisible.
 Then call `addCircle()` and give it the name of this new circle.
 It should show up on the canvas.
 Inspect your `SuperCircleDrawer` object to ensure that the last arrow points to this new circle.

 - An `eraseCircles()` method that takes no arguments, and erases all of the circles in the collection from the canvas.
-These circles should not be removed from the list.
+These circles should not be removed from the list, simply made invisible.

-- Write a second `eraseCircles(..)` method that inputs a diameter.
+- A second `eraseCircles()` method that inputs a diameter.
 This method should erase all circles from the canvas that are smaller in size than the given diameter.

 - It's be nice to make the circles re-appear after you erased them.
 Write a `drawCircles()` method that takes no arguments, and causes all of the circles in the ArrayList collection to be drawn on the canvas.

+- A method called `grabCircles()` that inputs a diameter, and returns a new `ArrayList` of circles matching the given diameter.

 - A method called `removeSmallest()` that takes no inputs.
-This method identifies the smallest circle in the collection and removes it from the list (don't forget to erase it from the canvas first!).
-In the case of a tie, just remove either of them.
+This method identifies the smallest (by diameter) circle in the collection and removes it from the list.
+Don't forget to erase it from the canvas first!
+In the case of a tie, just remove either one of them.

 - A method called `replace(..)` that takes two Circle inputs, `c1` and `c2`.
 This method should search for `c1` in the existing collection, and replace it with the circle `c2` in its place.
 Don't forget to erase `c1` off the canvas before replacing it! `c2` should be made visible.
 If `c1` doesn't exist, then no action shall be taken.